ragangithub/space-travelers-hub/README.md

 # 📖 Space Travelers' Hub<a name="about-project"></a>

-Space Travelers' Hub is a web application that allows users to book rockets , and join selected space missions.
+Space Travelers' Hub is a web application that allows users to book rockets,and join selected space missions.

 ## 🛠 Built With <a name="built-with"></a>